-Townsend Letter has a health care practitioner subscription base of over 10,000 nutrition doctors (MD’s), Osteopaths (DO’s), Naturopathic Doctors (ND’s), Dentists (DDS’s), PhD Nutritionists, Pharmacists (RPh’s), Nutritionists, Acupuncturists, and more.Read the rest of this entry »
+Townsend Letter has a health care practitioner subscription base of over 10,000 integrative medicine physicians (MD’s), Osteopaths (DO’s), Naturopathic Doctors (ND’s), Dentists (DDS’s), PhD Nutritionists, Pharmacists (RPh’s), Nutritionists, Acupuncturists, and more.

-First and foremost, a nutrition doctor is not the same as a nutritionist.
-A nutrition doctor is a physician, trained at medical school.
-Nutritionists are not doctors (well, that is unless they have a PhD).
-As you may already know, many doctors will confide to you that “We never learned about nutrition in medical school.”
-That’s changing, fortunately.Read the rest of this entry »
+First and foremost, a physician specialist who is Board Certified in Nutrition is not quite the same as a nutritionist.
+Dr. Kohlstadt is an integrative medicine physician, trained at the Johns Hopkins School of Medicine.
+As you may already know, many doctors will confide to you that “We never learned about integrative medicine or about nutrition in medical school.”
+That’s changing, fortunately.

 Grandparents improve family wellbeing.
 In some cultures grandparental presence affects child health so favorably that it’s been nicknamed The Abuela (grandmother) Effect.
 How can grandparents continue this vital vibrant role in modern society?
 One doctor’s prescription is a brown-bag lunch.